ut-ims-robotics/pool-thesis-2023-moveit2-examples/python_examples/README.md

 In another terminal, use the following commands for demonstration of different goals.
 Feel free to read the commented code for each example to understand how it works.

->Note that we are not just running a script, but instead launching a launch file, which also initializes configuration files that are required for using MoveIt 2 with Python.
->
->Additionally, using MoveIt 2 with Python lacks some functionalities that the C++ interface has.
-Because of this, there are less examples for Python.

 **Pose goal** - setting a target pose for the end-effector:

 `ros2 launch python_examples python_examples.launch.py example_file:=pose_goal`